MaxFrayd/assesmentApp/README.md

 to run the frontend server.

-After the execution you can access the frontend via the url [http://localhost:4000](http://localhost:4000) in your preferred browser.
+**Hint:** After the execution you can access the frontend via the url [http://localhost:4000](http://localhost:4000) in your preferred browser.

 ## Graphql